Taking a Name in Vain

 A "Hosanna Shout," I believe, is entirely lovely and appropriate--as are rousing choruses (see above).
 Sincere, even humorous books and articles on the topic--also appropriate.
 Religious art--most of the time--also appropriate.
 (Yeah, even the tacky stuff.)

 The Son of God used in marketing (and please take into consideration that I am a proponent of the free market system) is nevertheless, less appropriate, no matter how well-meant the marketing.
+And arguments in the name of Christ to ignore fair laws are plainly wrong.

 About a year ago, my church included the name of the Son of God in its URL.
 I'm not listing the name of my church here because, frankly, a lot of churches do this.